-They are wonderful as a snack in the kid’s lunchbox, for breakfast with your morning coffee, or served as a light dessert.
+They are wonderful as a snack in the kids’ lunchboxes, for breakfast with your morning coffee, or as a tasty Fall dessert.

 >> Related: Caramel Apple Cookies